 recipe variations

-For chocolate chip pancakes, do exactly the same as above.
-I do think actual chocolate chips rather than a chopped up bar of chocolate works best here – chips are more stable and therefore, less likely to melt all over the pan and cause a mess.
+- For chocolate chip pancakes, do exactly the same as above.
+I do think actual chocolate chips rather than a chopped bar of chocolate works best here – chips are more stable and therefore, less likely to melt all over the pan and cause a mess.

 If you have any leftover pancakes, they can be stored in an airtight tin or tupperware box for the next day.
 I wouldn’t recommend storing them for longer than a day or two.

 Pancakes are of course at their very best eaten as fresh as possible, but you can reheat pancakes in a toaster for a couple of minutes.
-The microwave is not the best way to reheat pancakes – they turn quite rubbery.
+The microwave is not the best way to reheat pancakes – they become quite rubbery.

-FREEZING PANCAKES
+FREEZING

 need a refined sugar free pancake recipe?